What You Need to Start Making Pottery at Home – My Guide for New Potters

 Kilns

-A specialized oven that reaches high temperatures necessary for firing pottery.
+A specialized oven that reaches the high temperatures required to fire pottery.
 There are Gas and Electric Kilns, each offering different effects on the final piece.

 It’s a significant investment but essential for serious pottery.
 When Choosing an Electric Kiln, it is good to know how it works and where you can place it.

-If you are unsure as to how big or how much pottery you will be making in the future, you may consider starting out very small and getting a larger kiln in the future.
+If you are unsure how big or how much pottery you will be making in the future, you may consider starting out small and getting a larger kiln later.
 You can always use the smaller kiln for test tiles or a few small pieces.

 Kiln safety: Kilns need to be placed in a well-ventilated area.
 For more important ventilation information, read about how Pottery Kilns need to be Vented.

-To prevent hazards, make sure your kiln is installed according to the manufacturer’s guidelines and local building codes.
+To prevent hazards, ensure your kiln is installed in accordance with the manufacturer’s guidelines and local building codes.
 It’s also important to know the Basics of Kiln Safety.

 If you buy your first Kiln and have not used one before, this guide – How To Use a Pottery Kiln at Home, and these Kiln Questions are recommended to read before firing up your home kiln.